Singularities of Axially Symmetric Volume Preserving Mean Curvature Flow: Introduction

 where $h(t)$ is the average of the mean curvature,

 and $g_t$ denotes the metric on $M_t$.
-This flow is known to decrease the surface area while the enclosed volume remains constant. \\
+This flow is known to decrease the surface area while the enclosed volume remains constant.
+A limit surface in this case would have constant mean curvature and be a solution of the isoperimetric problem.\\

+In this paper, we are interested in the formation of singularities for surfaces evolving by (\ref{eq:int_1}). \\

+Extensive research has been undertaken in mean curvature flow, including on long-term geometric behaviour of solutions and the formation of singularities.
+The selection of references here is mainly guided by the techniques they introduce that are of relevance to our paper.
 Huisken \cite{GH1} proves that uniformly convex, compact surfaces become asymptotically spherical under mean curvature flow.
-Grayson \cite{GR1} proves that mean curvature flow makes smooth embedded curves in the plane shrink to a point, becoming spherical in the limit.
-Ecker and Huisken \cite{EH89} prove that entire graphs over $\mathbb{R}^n$ ``flatten out" with time.
-In \cite{AAG} Altschuler, Angenent and Giga study mean curvature flow of surfaces which are axially symmetric and prove that immediately after a singularity the surface becomes smooth and thus continue to study the flow after singularities.
-In \cite{HS3} Huisken and Sinestrari avoid the formation of the singularity by performing surgery to the surface before the singularity develops.
-In this procedure they remove the part of the surface which becomes singular, and then patch up the remaining surface by a smooth cap, and afterwards let the surface evolve once again. \\
+Grayson \cite{GR1} proves that smooth embedded curves in the plane shrink to a point when evolving by curvature flow, becoming spherical in the limit.
+Ecker and Huisken \cite{EH89} prove that entire graphs of linear growth over $\mathbb{R}^n$ ``flatten out" with time when evolving by mean curvature.
+Formation of singularities for (\ref{eq:int_2}) in the non-convex case is considered by Huisken \cite{GH2}, Grayson \cite{GRMA1}, Dziuk and Kawohl \cite{DGKB1}, Altschuler, Angenent and Giga \cite{AAG}, Huisken and Sinestrari (\cite{HS1},\cite{HS3}).\\

-If a uniformly convex, compact object without boundary flows by mean curvature while keeping the enclosed volume constant, Huisken \cite{GH3} proves that it converges to a sphere.
-The first author \cite{MA1} proves that an axially symmetric hypersurface between two parallel planes, which encloses a sufficiently large volume, having Neumann boundary data, converges to a cylinder under volume preserving mean curvature flow.
-In \cite{MA2} she proves that type I singularities of axially symmetric volume preserving mean curvature flow are self-similar and asymptotically cylindrical.
-Escher and Simonett \cite{ES98} investigate the volume flow near spheres.
-They prove that there exist global solutions to this flow starting from non-convex initial hypersurfaces.
-Cabezas-Rivas and Miquel \cite{CRM09} study the volume flow in Hyperbolic space. \\